-On February 10, the Mesquite ISD School Board voted unanimously to seek voter approval for a $600 million bond.
-The bond will appear on the ballot as two separate propositions addressing safety and security, growth in the southern section of the district, and aging facilities and equipment.
+On February 10, the Mesquite ISD School Board voted unanimously to adopt an order calling a $600 million bond election.
+The bond proposal will appear on the ballot as two separate propositions for various projects, including safety and security improvements, safety and security, growth in the southern section of the district, and renovations and updates to aging facilities and equipment.

 Prop A - $578.5 million